Does CPR Break Ribs? Risks and Necessities of Lifesaving Actions

 Does CPR Causes Vomiting?

+Yes.
 Vomiting is one of the most common side effects of CPR, and it can be dangerous or life-threatening because the victim is unconscious, and the fluid can block their airway.
 If you see a victim vomit during CPR or while unconscious, turn their head to one side to let the fluid drain from the mouth.

 Does CPR lead to Brain damage?

+Yes.
 The brain receives about 5% less oxygen during CPR than usual, leading to brain injury.
 Brain damage will also occur if the victim doesn’t receive CPR within the first few minutes of their collapse, so immediate action is critical.

 Can CPR cause Abdominal Distension?

+Yes.
 The air is forced into the lungs during CPR, and excess air can cause abdominal bloating.
 This can cause vomiting and compression of the lungs, making it more difficult for the victim to take in air.

 Can CPR cause Aspiration Pneumonia?

+Yes.
 Vomit, or even broken teeth, can make their way into the lungs during CPR, causing pneumonia.
 Pneumonia can be severe and can cause complications during the victim’s recovery.

 With these side effects in mind, it’s crucial that rescuers still perform CPR, despite the risks.
 Turn the victim’s head to the side to prevent them from choking on vomit and carry on with chest compressions.
 Remember that the sooner you act, the greater the victim’s chance of survival will be.

-Frequently Asked Questions About Rib Fractures caused by CPR
+Frequently Asked Questions About Rib Fractures Caused by CPR

 How often do ribs break during CPR?